martinResearch/PySparseLP/readme.md

 # To Do

-* improve the API by removing redundant functions
-* add OSQP[11] as an available solver
 * translate from Matlab ot python the ADMM methods from [https://github.com/nmchaves/admm-for-lp](https://github.com/nmchaves/admm-for-lp)
 * add automatic constraint checking if we provide a feasible solution from the beginning.
 It will help debugging constraints.
 * convert to python the matlab implementation of the LP solver based on improved version of champolle-pock called [Adaptive Primal-Dual Hybrid Gradient Methods](https://arxiv.org/abs/1305.0546) available [here](https://www.cs.umd.edu/~tomg/projects/pdhg/)